qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i is there a i watch app
 - please add an apple watch app
 - why can i not get this to work i have the app on the so watch and my phone and the watch keeps telling me to install the app on the phone when i press the button on the watch to do so it takes me to the play store but then says not found
-- i please make a watches app tbsp love your app and would love it more if it had a watches app
+- please make a watches app
+- love your app and would love it more if it had a watch app
 - will there be an apple watch connection
 - is there an apple watch app
-- do you have an apple watch app in the tbsp
+- do you have an apple watch app in the works
-- i watch support please tbsp
+- i watch support please
 - will you have an i watch app love the app on my iphone only wish it works on my watch
 - new iphone a with i watch a unable to mirror your iphone app on the watch the watch only seems to use the native apple email program any ideas how to do this i was able to mirror your app on my iphone is to the same watch but with the new iphone a i can not do so and your app icon does not show up anywhere in the i watch docking settings any ideas
 - does this app work on i watch